KimDebroye/N3DS-Cheat-Codes/Super Mario 3D Land/README.md

   - `(Keep) Open Closed Mystery Boxes` & `(Keep) Open Closed Toad Houses` are prone to occasional crashes.
     - *An occasional crash won't harm save file.*
     - *Despite some intensive checking rounds, reason still to be found.*
-  - Turning on certain cheat codes, could lead to a(n understandable) crash when exiting game.
+  - Turning on certain cheat codes, could possibly lead to a(n understandable) crash when exiting game.
     - *An occasional crash won't harm save file.*
 - **I strongly recommend not to enable all cheat codes at once and occasionally disable any cheat codes that aren't of use anymore (f.e. unlock codes, ...).**
 - Should you have feedback or do encounter any issues that aren't listed here, feel free to drop a comment in [the GBAtemp release thread](https://gbatemp.net/threads/release-super-mario-3d-land-cheat-codes.554275/).